govuk-one-login/mobile-id-check-async/test-resources/docs/DEQUEUE.md

 `messageId` from the current event being processed is pushed to a `batchItemFailures` array.

-The `batchItemFailures` array is sent in response from the Dequeue lambda.
+The `batchItemFailures` array is sent in the response from the Dequeue lambda.
 This puts the events that failed to be written to DynamoDB back into the SQS queue to be reprocessed.

 ###### Example failure response